Sunny6889/java-tron/dockerhub_readme_2.md

 - `-jvm` used for java virtual machine, the parameters must be enclosed in double quotes and braces. `"{-Xmx10g -Xms10g}"` sets the maximum and initial heap size to 10GB.
 - `-c` defines the configuration file to use.
 - `-d` defines the database file to use.
 You can mount a directory for `datadir` with snapshots.
 Please refer to [**Lite-FullNode**](https://tronprotocol.github.io/documentation-en/using_javatron/backup_restore/#_5).
 This can save time by syncing from a near-latest block number.
 - `-w` means to start as a witness.
 You need to fill the `localwitness` field with private keys in configure file.
-Refer to the [guidance](https://tronprotocol.github.io/documentation-en/using_javatron/installing_javatron/#_3).
+Refer to the [**Run as Witness**](https://tronprotocol.github.io/documentation-en/using_javatron/installing_javatron/#startup-a-fullnode-that-produces-blocks).

 ## Interact with FullNode
 After the fullnode runs successfully, you can interact with it using the HTTP API or wallet-cli.
 For more details, please refer to [guidance](https://tronprotocol.github.io/documentation-en/getting_started/getting_started_with_javatron/#interacting-with-java-tron-nodes-using-curl).